Type 271 radar: 271X

 Some sense of the urgency of the development program can be seen in the fact that an order for 12 sets had already been placed with the Admiralty's communications laboratory at Eastney (outside Portsmouth).
 Initially known simply as the Type 271, these models were later referred to as 271X to indicate their prototype status.

 The coaxial cables used to carry the signal from the radar to the receiver lost about 22 dB per 100 feet of length at microwave frequencies.
 Even at short distances this would result in unacceptable losses.
 The solution was to place the transmitter and the initial stages of the receiver on the back of the antennas in a metal box, reducing the wiring length to about 1 foot.
-However, the local oscillator, a reflex klystron, had to be mounted at the operator's station for manual tuning.
+However, the local oscillator, a reflex klystron, had to be mounted at the operator's station because it required periodic manual tuning.
 This limited the maximum distance between the main receiver and the antennas to about 20 feet.
-This problem was solved by having the operator's cabin directly below the antenna.
+This problem was solved by placing the operator's cabin directly below the antenna.

 The only other significant change between the Apparatus C and 271X was a minor change to the antenna, clipping off the outside edges to reduce its width, and slightly increasing the distance between the upper and lower plates from 9 to 10 inch to offset the slight loss of performance from the clipping.
 This new antenna design was known as Outfit ANA.
 The antenna was placed on a rotating platform that was manually turned around the vertical axis using a drive shaft that passed through the roof of the radar operator's cabin and ended in a steering wheel taken from an automobile.
 Because the coaxial cables carrying the signal to the cabin had only so much play, the antennas were limited to about 200 degrees of rotation, unable to point to the rear.

 To protect the system from the elements, a cylindrical radome was constructed using perspex, which was at that time the only known microwave-transparent material with sufficient mechanical strength.
 The system used a number of flat panels held together in teak framing.
 The resulting arrangement had a very strong resemblance to a lantern, which quickly became its nickname.